Google inexplicably takes away wide-angle astrophotography from Pixel phones

-Pixel 5 and 4a 5G users can no longer use their ultra-wide cameras to take pictures of the stars: Google apparently removed the lens’s astrophotography capabilities with the Google Camera 8.1 update.
+Pixel 5 and 4a 5G users can no longer use their ultrawide cameras to take pictures of the stars: Google apparently removed the lens’s astrophotography capabilities with the Google Camera 8.1 update.
 The feature was a selling point of the Pixel 4, and was available on the regular and telephoto cameras.
 When the 4a 5G and 5 were announced with new wide-angle lenses, the feature was added to those as well.
 Now it’s been taken away.

 The astrophotography feature lets users capture the night sky by pointing their phone up and keeping it still, either by balancing it on a nearby object or putting it on a tripod.
-The feature is still available on the phones’ other cameras, but if you go to Night Sight mode and switch to the ultra-wide angle camera you’ll now get a warning saying “Zoom to 1x for astrophotography.”
+The feature is still available on the phones’ other cameras, but if you go to Night Sight mode and switch to the ultrawide camera, you’ll now get a warning saying “Zoom to 1x for astrophotography.”
 Before the update it would say “Astrophotography on.”

 Google didn’t respond to our request for comment asking why it had made the change, but it did update its low-light photography support document to add the following caveat: